Emergency Dental Care

 Emergency Dentist in Charlotte, NC

-If you are in need of an emergency dentist in the Steele Creek and Palisades area of Charlotte, NC, please contact us immediately at (980) 999-5007 for a same-day appointment.
-If it is outside of our office hours (M 10AM – 6PM, T-TH 7AM – 3PM or F 7AM – 2PM) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.
+If you are in need of an emergency dentist in the Steele Creek and Palisades area of Charlotte, NC, please contact us immediately at (980) 999-5007 and we will try our best to accommodate a same-day appointment for you.
+If it is outside of our office hours (M 8AM – 4PM, T-TH 7AM – 3PM or F 7AM – 2PM) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.

 Cost of a Dental Emergency